In this blog post, I'll share with you 15 simple but effective strategies that you can use to build a rocking community around your blog!

 It's no news that podcasting is extremely popular.
 In fact, according to Podcast Insights, over 50% of the US have tuned into a podcast this year.

-The reason I mention podcasting in this post is that growing a blog community doesn’t just have to take place on your actual blog.
-You can build a whole new community of listeners that you can direct back to your blog content in the process.
+I mention podcasting in this post because growing a blog community doesn't just have to take place on your actual blog.
+You can build a whole new community of listeners that you can direct back to the content on your blog in the process.

-Vlogging and video content marketing is also a super powerful way to build up your blog community.
+Vlogging and video content marketing is also a super effective way to build up your blog community.

 Like there will be folks in your community that enjoy listening to podcasts, there will be folks that like to watch videos as well.
 So, with vlogging, you can build a whole new community of viewers that like to watch videos.